Key Performance Indicators

 - PPF loan program support of renewable energy projects;

-• Recapitalization of the PPF loan program to support additional projects;
+- Recapitalization of PPF loan program to support additional projects;

-• Federal funding of renewable energy projects, including Denali Commission, Department of Energy, and by the United States Department of Agriculture (USDA);
+- Federal funding of renewable energy projects, including the Denali Commission, the Department of Energy, and the United States Department of Agriculture (USDA);

 - Energy efficiency and conservation programs such as AEA's Village Energy Efficiency Program (VEEP), Alaska Commercial Building Energy Audit Program, and public education and outreach activities that lower overall energy consumption, thereby increasing the percentage of power that is generated by renewables.